baha-a/WebMining/README.md

   - Statistic

+Note:
-note 0: you may need to use LogGen to generate input files for this project note 1: For LogGen go to : https://github.com/bhlshrf/LogGen
+  you may need to use LogGen to generate input files for this project, For LogGen go to : https://github.com/bhlshrf/LogGen